 Derrish is a veteran Software Engineer with well over 20 years designing, developing and deploying large-scale software applications.
 Before joining Green River in 2011, Derrish co-founded Intellidimension, a Semantic Web company.
 At Intellidimension, one of his major achievements include developing a high-performance specialized database platform starting in 2000.
 Derrish also gained expertise as a technology consultant while at Tally Systems Corp., and as an IT professional for United Technologies.
 Derrish received his B.S. in Electrical Engineering from University of Massachusetts and a M.S. in Computer Science from Rensselaer Polytechnic Institute.

 Dir.
-Strategic Development
+Strategic Development, Partner

 As Director of Strategic Development, Ian's primary concern is ensuring all Green River's clients have a productive, efficient, and satisfying engagement experience, regardless of a project's size or current development phase.